GetJobber/atlantis/docs/proposals/Drawer/README.md

 The `<Drawer>` component will provide a dismissible right-hand side panel.

+<iframe style="border: none;" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FwKlxfdTZlrffPrPiWpEOEB%2FInsightful-Dashboard-Components%3Fnode-id%3D0%253A1%26viewport%3D645%252C478%252C0.5%26scaling%3Dmin-zoom" allowfullscreen></iframe>

 ## Design Patterns

 The `<Drawer>` component will allow users to view content that relates to their main task.
 It would appear on the right-hand side of the screen.
+The component would be toggled open and closed by a specified button or link.
+The component would fill the available vertical height of the parent container.
 It would allow the user to still view and interact with the main content.
 The user could dismiss it once they are finished.